 Glaze in a small bowl with a spoon dripping more glaze.

-It’s obviously perfect with pancakes like blueberry lemon pancakes, lemon ricotta pancakes, lemon poppy seed pancakes, and classic blueberry pancakes, but lemon glaze would also be great with sugar cookies or cinnamon or blueberry coffee cake.
+It’s obviously perfect with pancakes like blueberry lemon pancakes, lemon poppy seed pancakes, and classic blueberry pancakes, but lemon glaze would also be great with sugar cookies or cinnamon or blueberry coffee cake.
 One lemon, a little powdered sugar, and a sweet treat is all you need to host your next gathering.

 If you’re planning to bake your own dessert to pair with this glaze, some classic choices include a vanilla pound cake, a bundt cake, or a loaf of lemon bread.